-‘Trying to survive’: Wells dry up amid Oregon water woes
+Homes lose water as wells run dry in drought-ravaged basin

 Worried homeowners face waits of six months or more to get new, deeper wells dug because of the surging demand, with no guarantee that those wells, too, won’t ultimately go dry.

 Some are getting by on the generosity of neighbors, or hauling free water from a nearby city.
 The state also is sending in a water truck and scrambling to ship more than 350 emergency storage tanks from as far as Oklahoma amid a nationwide shortage of the containers due to drought-induced demand across the U.S. West.
+The first tanks arrived Thursday.

 Judy Shanks, a volunteer ambulance driver, and her husband are surviving on 5-gallon (19-liter) jugs she fills at her mother’s house, and have already sold several cows.